- Beaches Water Quality

 - Tattoo Artists (12kb PDF)

-If you would like to view the City of Jacksonville’s County Ordinance 2015-376 regarding changes in fees charged by the Department, please click here.
+View the City of Jacksonville’s County Ordinance 2015-376 for information regarding changes in fees charged by the Department.

 The new fee schedule allows the Department to match the cost of performing vital public health services and will sustain the Department’s key efforts to preserve and protect the lives of Duval County citizens and visitors.